 I have learnt so much from observing cats.
 They ask for what they want, including personal space.
 They feel no guilt about setting limits, with anyone; cats will absolutely bite the hand that feeds them if it disrespects their boundaries.
 As someone who struggles to hold onto my own boundaries when people push against them, often at the expense of my personal wellbeing, I think that’s admirable.

-I know I’ll be interested in dating again someday — but my cat relationships also helped me realise that love and companionship come in many different forms, and there’s nothing wrong with prioritising a non-romantic relationship when that’s what feels right.
+I know I’ll be interested in dating again someday — but my cat relationships also helped me realize that love and companionship come in many different forms, and there’s nothing wrong with prioritizing a non-romantic relationship when that’s what feels right.

 Sometimes, it is hard to feel content by myself, especially in a society telling me that romantic relationships are the be-all, end-all of a person’s life.
 But some days, it really is okay.
 Days when it is sunny, and I have a cat snuggled into my lap and another napping not two feet away, and all my group chats go gaga over photos of them.
 Days when I have had a particularly hard time at work, and the neighborhood’s grumpiest cat benevolently walks over to get me to play with him, as if some feline sixth sense told him that I needed extra affection.
 Nights when I help find a new home for three newborn kittens halfway across the country, and in the process find a new adjective for myself.
 Sitting in a beautiful park, with soft grass and yellow flowers, writing about the cats I love, with one perched right on my foot as if it were the most comfortable bed in the entire universe, how could I not be content?
 Times like these, it feels more than okay.
 It feels perfect.